adelagar/HubSpokeLandingZone/README.md

 - Spoke virtual networks that isolate and manage your workloads separately in each spoke.
 You can later add multiple spokes in different subscriptions and environments.

-- Virtual network peering or VPN connections that enable traffic flow between the hub and the spokes, and between the spokes and your on-premises network.
+- Virtual network peering connections that enable traffic flow between the hub and the spokes, and between the spokes and your on-premises network.

 - Network security groups and route tables that define the network access policies and routing rules for your network resources.